 Sew the sleeve in.
 You’ll be able to sew the entire kimono in two lines.
 Sew the rectangle into the cut sleeve space and then sew the sleeve shut and the shoulders closed with one line

 I love how the fringe adds a more polished, bohemian vibe.
+This kimono pattern is the perfect piece of clothing for a vintage lovers wardrobe.

 Loved The Post?
 Please Share It!